Dr Uche Okpara

 - Okpara, U.T (2010) The practice of post-development monitoring in environmental impact assessment: claims and evidences.
 [Online] Available at: <https://www.academia.edu/1026515/THE_PRACTICE_OF_POSTDEVELOPMENT_MONITORING_IN_ENVIRONMENTAL_IMPACT_ASSESSMENT_CLAIMS_AND_EVIDENCES> [Accessed 3 April 2020]

-- Uche is playing a leading role in climate vulnerability, state fragility and food security research under NRI’s interdisciplinary Food and Nutrition Security Initiative (FaNSI) funded by Research England’s “Expanding Excellence in England” scheme
+- Dr Uche directs the UKRI-funded Lake Chad Region Peace and Prosperity Pathways Project through three local citizens labs in Chad, Niger and Nigeria, and a conflict and environment observatory at NRI.
+He manages a five-member team of early career and PhD researchers under this project.
+Dr Uche also plays a leading role in the conflict, climate vulnerability, state fragility and food security research under NRI’s interdisciplinary Food and Nutrition Security Initiative (FaNSI) funded by Research England’s “Expanding Excellence in England”.

 - Elsevier Outstanding Reviewer Award (2018)